 - Suggesting strategies to reduce or avoid estate tax, altogether

-The all-encompassing and proactive approach we take at The Hatchett Law Firm to protect your assets and plan your estate affords your family a risk-free path to inheriting your assets free and clear without court involvement, avoiding additional costly legal issues, and also protecting any future income and assets.
+The all-encompassing and proactive approach we take at The Hatchett Law Firm, PLLC to protect your assets and plan your estate affords your family a risk-free path to inheriting your assets free and clear.

 What Should I Avoid in Estate Planning?